agentmorris/MegaDetector/megadetector/api/batch_processing/README.md

 ### Classifier outputs

 After a classifier is applied, each tuple in a `classifications` list represents `[species, confidence]`.
-They are listed in order of confidence.
+They must be listed in descending order by confidence.
 The species categories should be interpreted using the `classification_categories` dictionary.
 Keys in `classification_categories` will always be nonnegative integers formatted as strings.

 ## API